JosephGonzalez1/cmpm-121-d3-f/PLAN.md

 - [x] Modify drawCell to use persistent state
 - [x] Update cell clicks to persist changes
 - [x] Update updateVisibleCells
+- [x] fix victory screen and make it more smooth